appocular/rorschach/README.md

 `variations: <hash>`

 Variations applied to all checkpoints.
-Currently only `browser_size` can be specified, which will run checkpoints at the given sizes.
-This effectively multiplies the amount of checkpoints with the number of screen sizes.
+Currently only `browser_size` can be specified.
+Care should be taken as the number of screenshots taken will be the cartesian product of the checkpoints and variations.

 `defaults: <hash>`